aniketshukla/muse/README.md

 1. /controllers/json_patch.server.controller.js
    1. patch_json - takes in json_object and json_patch as patch parameter

+#### Routes
+Restify routes to handle requests and send a valid response
+1. /signin -> signs a user in and returns a valid token Example response
+   1. {err:error describing why it is occurring}
+   2. {token:a valid jswt token}
+2. /patch/json -> patches JSON
+   Example response
+   1. {err:error describing error}
+   2. {patched json}
+3. /convert/image -> compresses image
+   Example response
+   1. {err:error describing a valid error}
+   2. Redirects to compressed image

+### index.js
+Restify script to start the application
+The code is fairly documented
+To change port just replace port with your any valid port number To read further about customizing the application - http://restify.com/
 ## Authors

 ***Aniket Shukla** - *Initial work* - [aniketshukla](https://github.com/aniketshukla)